A study of the implementation of the new Child Sexual Exploitation (CSE) guidance in Wales

 Activities and Methods

-The research design is a mixed methods realist evaluation bringing together qualitative and quantitative data to answer the research question.
+The research design is a mixed methods realist evaluation bringing together qualitative and quantitative data to answer the research questions.
 There are three key strands to the project: Initial Programme theory development, testing of the Initial Programme Theory, and extended engagement and dissemination to create research impact.
+We are currently testing our Initial Programme Theory.

-We will adopt an implementation science approach to the study using a realist approach.
-This will allow us to consider contextual factors which impact on how the new policy is implemented in different Local Authorities and how these hinder or assist effective implementation.
-The implementation of new policies is highly complex and a variety of factors wil affect how a new policy is implemented in practice.
-We will carry out this research in three Local Authorities in Wales and we will also be working with Barnardo’s on this study.
+We are adopting a realist approach to the study, informed by literature on implementation science.
+This allows us to consider contextual factors which impact on how the new policy is implemented in different Local Authorities and how these hinder or assist effective implementation.
+The implementation of new policies is highly complex, and a variety of factors affect how a new policy is implemented in practice.
+We are carrying out this research in three Local Authorities in Wales and are also working with Barnardo’s on this study.

 |Principal Investigator||Dr Clive Diaz|